 What Is a Traumatic Brain Injury?

-Traumatic brain injuries occur when the brain strikes the inside of the skull after receiving a violent blow or jolt.
-Brain injuries also happen when an object penetrates the skull and damages the delicate tissue in the brain.
+Traumatic brain injuries happen when the brain strikes the inside of the skull after a violent blow or jolt.
+Brain injuries can also occur when an object enters the skull and damages the soft tissue in the brain.

-In mild cases of TBI, the brain’s cells may be temporarily damaged.
-More severe TBIs can result in bleeding, torn tissue, bruising, and extensive brain damage.
-A severe or catastrophic TBI can result in significant physical impairments and psychological changes.
-In the worst-case scenarios, brain injuries are fatal.
+In mild cases of TBI, the brain’s cells may get temporarily damaged.
+More severe TBIs can cause bleeding, torn tissue, bruising, and extensive brain damage.
+A severe or catastrophic TBI can cause major physical impairments and psychological changes.
+In the worst-case scenarios, brain injuries can be fatal.

 According to the Centers for Disease Control, traumatic brain injuries killed 64,362 people in 2020 and caused 223,135 victims to be hospitalized in 2019.
-This translates to approximately 176 deaths and 611 hospitalizations per day.
+That is about 176 deaths and 611 hospitalizations every day.

 Don’t settle for less.
 Fight for full compensation.